 HB 248 – Authored by Representative Alan Powell (R-Hartwell), would shift authority to implement school zone speed cameras from the local school affected to the local governing body for the county or municipality.
 The local governing body would still have to apply for a permit from the Georgia Department of Transportation.
 This bill was referred to the House Public Safety and Homeland Security Committee.

 HB 534 – Authored by Representative Josh Bonner (R-Fayetteville) would create new criminal offenses for illegal drag racing which include the suspension of driver’s licenses with scaling length and severity for subsequent violations.
+This bill will be heard on the Senate Floor on Monday, March 29.

 HR 203 – Authored by Representative Josh McLaurin (D- Sandy Springs) provides for taxes on motor fuels to be be appropriated for any/all public transportation purposes.
 This resolution has been referred to the House Committee on Transportation.